 Workshop leader: An experienced drama facilitator, with a current Enhanced DBS check.

-Age range: Reception to Year 6 (with Nursery versions of appropriate workshops).
+Age range: Reception to Year 6.
 P1 to P7 in Scotland.

 Location: In your school hall